Quafadas/dedav4s/raw_docs/explanation/customising.md

 import viz.PlotTargets.doNothing
 ```

 It would be very common, to have your own representations of data.
-An example of a library with it's own data structures (there are many) might [breeze](https://github.com/scalanlp/breeze), which is, as far as I can tell the de facto standard for linear algebra in scala.
+An example of a library with it's own data structures (there are many) might [breeze](https://github.com/scalanlp/breeze), which is a library for linear algebra in scala.

 The below extension method would add line plotting functionality, to _all_ Breeze DenseVectors.
 What's cool? _You don't need to own either Breeze or dedav to make this work_.